 The efforts of organizing a regimental museum at Wolseley Barracks came to a full stop at the outbreak of the Second World War.
 Once the conflict was over, more exactly in fall 1947, the museum was coming to an “opening stage” , but only in 1953 a permanent location was assigned, nothing less than the 2nd floor of the Barracks’ west wing, above the archway entrance, which coincides with the “museum room” from the 1886 floor plans.

-However, it will not be until the early 1970s that the museum takes shape, with an important expansion project in 1983, on the ocasion of The RCR centenial.
+However, it will not be until the early 1970s that the museum takes shape, with an important expansion project in 1983, on the occasion of The RCR centennial.
 More recently, in 2010-2012, the museum expanded its footprint to occupy the entire west wing of Wolseley Barracks.